ClinVar Miner

 Phosphorus, Inc. RCV000009139 SCV000679775 pathogenic Hypertrophic cardiomyopathy 4 2017-08-01 criteria provided, single submitter clinical testing

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000247235 SCV000696317 pathogenic Cardiovascular phenotype 2016-09-19 criteria provided, single submitter clinical testing Variant summary: The MYBPC3 c.1624G>C (p.Glu542Gln) variant involves the alteration of the conserved last nucleotide of exon 17.
-2/3 in silico tools predict a benign outcome for this variant (SNPs&GO not captured due to low reliability index).
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000035424 SCV000696317 pathogenic Primary familial hypertrophic cardiomyopathy 2025-03-04 criteria provided, single submitter clinical testing Variant summary: MYBPC3 c.1624G>C (p.Glu542Gln) results in a conservative amino acid change in the encoded protein sequence.
+Two of three in-silico tools predict a damaging effect of the variant on protein function.
 5/5 splice prediction tools predict the complete loss or reduction in cannonical splice donor site.
 Functional studies have confirmed that this variant causes the skipping of exon 17 and truncated protein product (Carrier_1997, Marston_2012, Helms_2014).
-This variant was found in 2/81374 control chromosomes at a frequency of 0.0000246, which does not exceed the estimated maximal expected allele frequency of a pathogenic MYBPC3 variant (0.0010005).
+The variant allele was found at a frequency of 1.3e-05 in 232004 control chromosomes.
 The variant has been reported in numerous affected individuals in the literature, including family members in which the variant segregated with disease.
-In addition, multiple clinical diagnostic laboratories/reputable databases classified this variant as pathogenic.
-Taken together, this variant is classified as pathogenic.
+ClinVar contains an entry for this variant (Variation ID: 8608).
+Based on the evidence outlined above, the variant was classified as pathogenic.

 HudsonAlpha Institute for Biotechnology, HudsonAlpha Institute for Biotechnology RCV000009139 SCV000993585 pathogenic Hypertrophic cardiomyopathy 4 2019-10-10 criteria provided, single submitter research